 |15% (Much faster than average)|

 Personal financial advisors provide advice to help individuals manage their money and plan for their financial future.

 Most personal financial advisors work in the finance and insurance industry or are self-employed.
 They typically work full time, and some work more than 40 hours per week.
 They also may meet with clients in the evenings or on weekends.

-Personal financial advisors typically need a bachelor’s degree.
-A master’s degree and certification can improve one’s chances for advancement in the occupation.
+Personal financial advisors typically need a bachelor’s degree to enter the occupation.
+A master’s degree and certification may improve chances for advancement.

 The median annual wage for personal financial advisors was $94,170 in May 2021.

 Employment of personal financial advisors is projected to grow 15 percent from 2021 to 2031, much faster than the average for all occupations.

 About 30,500 openings for personal financial advisors are projected each year, on average, over the decade.
 Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.

 Explore resources for employment and wages by state and area for personal financial advisors.